aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to TXT" h2="Export PCL File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the PCL file to XLSX.
+This is done by using the PDF to XLSX conversion feature of the API.
+After that, Aspose.Cells for .NET is used to convert the XLSX file to TXT.
+This is done by using the Spreadsheet Programming API of the API.

+The Spreadsheet Programming API of Aspose.Cells for .NET provides a wide range of features that enable developers to easily manipulate spreadsheets.
+It allows developers to create, read, write, modify, and convert spreadsheets in various formats.
+It also provides features such as data validation, data sorting, data filtering, and more.

+The PDF to XLSX conversion feature of Aspose.PDF for .NET enables developers to easily convert PCL files to XLSX.
+It supports a wide range of features such as page range selection, page orientation, page size, page margin, and more.
+It also supports a wide range of image formats such as JPEG, PNG, TIFF, and more.

+Using Aspose.Total for .NET, developers can easily convert PCL files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive suite of components that enable developers to easily manipulate spreadsheets and convert PCL files to XLSX.
+It also provides features such as data validation, data sorting, data filtering, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}